Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 Depending on the features provided by a given transport there are two possible implementations of Publish-Subscribe mechanics: message-driven (persistence-based) and native.

+> [!NOTE]
-Note: For simplicity these explanations refer to specific endpoints as "Subscribers" and "Publishers".
+> For simplicity these explanations refer to specific endpoints as "Subscribers" and "Publishers".
 However in reality any endpoint can be both a publisher and/or and a subscriber.

 ### All subscribers gets their own copy of the event